othersmallcities/3k-grid/README.md

 In its basic form it is only 3k big, with extensions 5k, but I have hope I can make it a even smaller.

-Its written in SASS and compiled with compass, but should work without compass.
+Its written in scss and now compass free.
 The file structure was an early experiment how to organise files better; sadly I failed and will redo this in the future.

 A demo can be found here on [taotsu.net](http://taotsu.net/3k/).